JetBrains/capture-points/README.md

 Read more about the feature in the [Jetbrains blog](https://blog.jetbrains.com/idea/2017/02/intellij-idea-2017-1-eap-extends-debugger-with-async-stacktraces/).

+In IDEA 2017.3 Async Stack Traces were implemented using the dedicated java agent, which works with much lower overhead, and most settings from this repository were hardcoded into the agent settings.
+Project specific setup is still available via the [code annotations]( https://github.com/JetBrains/capture-points/wiki/Annotations-support).

 ## To use the capture points
  1. download the xml settings file:
   1. click on the required xml file